datathings/greycat-bench/simple-nested/README.md

 - the transaction (amount, identification) *links* to a destination person,
 - in turn, the destination person *links* to an originator (person),
-- in turn, the originator *links* to a currency (here: EUR or JPY).
+- in turn again, the originator *links* to a currency (here: EUR or JPY).

-Several transactions are created.
+Many transactions are created.

 The first test measures the insertion speed of the transaction data (generated randomly).